≡ Menu

 So, this dog food contains:

-This kibble also contains a moderate amount of meat in it, which meets all the needs of senior dogs.
+This kibble also has a moderate amount of meat, which meets all the needs of senior dogs.

 Now, let’s weigh the pros against the cons, shall we?